ED raids Baramati company of NCP chief Sharad Pawar's grand nephew | Law-Order

 - India

-At least six locations in Baramati, Pune, Pimpri and Aurangabad are being searched, they said.
+At least six locations in Baramati, Pune, Aurangabad and Amravati are being searched, they said.

 The office of Baramati Agro in Baramati town is also being covered.